What happens if my energy supplier goes bust?

-Over a million households have seen their energy firm go bust in the last few years and market analysts expect that number to increase as wholesale prices rise.
+Over two million households have seen their energy firm go bust since August and market analysts expect that number to increase as wholesale prices continue to remain high.

 When an energy company goes bust, Ofgem (the UK’s energy regulator) appoints a new supplier to look after customers and ensure their supply is not affected.

-Thanks to our reputation as a reliable energy supplier, we’ve taken on the supply of more than 10 companies who’ve gone bust, or left the energy market, since December 2019.
+Thanks to our reputation as a reliable energy supplier, we’ve stepped in to help almost 500,000 customers from failed suppliers so far this year.
 We’ve been around for more than 200 years, so rest assured we’re here to stay.

 What happens when your energy supplier goes bust

-As a UK consumer, Ofgem have some measures in place to protect you in the unusual case your energy supplier goes bust.
+As a UK consumer, Ofgem have some measures in place to protect you if your energy supplier goes bust.

 Supplier of last resort (SoLR )